AI Legal

 If you are starting from zero and you want to know what the smallest defensible version of this looks like for a Colorado small business, here is our current working answer:

-1. A one-page AI inventory listing every tool, owner, and whether it is classified as high-risk under the Colorado AI Act.
+- A one-page ADMT inventory listing every tool, owner, and whether it is classified as covered ADMT under SB 26-189.

-2. A two-to-three-page impact assessment for each high-risk system, using a consistent template, dated and signed.
+- A two-to-three-page system review for each covered ADMT, using a consistent template, dated and signed.

-3. An automatic decision log for each high-risk system capturing timestamp, system version, a reference to inputs, and the output.
-Retained for at least four years.
+- An automatic decision log for each covered ADMT capturing timestamp, system version, a reference to inputs, and the output.
+Retained for at least three years (longer if a related claim has a longer limitations period).

-4. A human review workflow with a defined response time, a template for consumer-facing explanations, and a log that captures each request and its resolution.
+- A meaningful human review workflow naming authorized reviewers, training, a defined response time, and a log that captures each request and its resolution.

-6. An incident response runbook, even if it is a one page document, naming the triage lead, escalation contacts, and notification obligations.
+- An incident response runbook, even if it is a one page document, naming the triage lead, escalation contacts, and any reporting obligations under state anti-discrimination or privacy law.

 If all seven of those exist, are current, and are actually used, you have a defensible compliance posture.
 You do not need a consultant, a platform, or a committee.
 You need the seven artifacts, honestly maintained.